mac-theobio/QMEE/index.md

 ---

 <!--- COMMENT
-## Current

-### Each week:

-* A brief project report by email on Friday; let us know if you have any questions we can address

-### Presentations

-Mon 3 April and Wed 5 April

-* Let us know if you want to request a day or time
-* Your presentation should take 10 minutes or less: try to keep it clear and simple
-* Don't over-prepare; the presentation should be an informal overview and progress report
-	* Don't let the presentation preparation interfere with the actual project
-	* Don't even start preparing your presentation until the Wed or Fri before (depending on when you are presenting)

-### Final project

-* Email us to tell us when it's time to look
-* _Tell us_ if you can't submit by Friday at noon
-* _Ask us_ if you can't submit by Tue at 9:30
 COMMENT -->

 * This web page is __under construction__.
 Some material may current be leftover from previous instances of the course.